Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

 In both cases, identifying the cohomology in terms of elliptic boundary-value problems is the most important feature of the theory, and paves the way for the application of machinery such as unique continuation, Weitzenböck formulae, and Bochner techniques to obtain estimates on the dimension of the cohomology modules and relate them to geometric features (cf. \cite{PRS08, Pet16}).

-Conversely, from the perspective of the motivation in \secref{sec:opening}, these Hodge decompositions provide a \emph{cohomological formulation} of the solvability and uniqueness conditions for the boundary value problem $A_{\alpha}\omega = \eta$ \cite{Sch95b}.
-We state here only the Neumann version: \begin{quote} Given $\eta\in\Gamma(\bbE_{\alpha+1})$, the system $A_\alpha\omega=\eta$ admits a solution $\omega\in\Gamma(\bbE_{\alpha})$ if and only if
+Conversely, from the perspective of the motivation in \secref{sec:opening}, these Hodge decompositions provide a \emph{cohomological formulation} of the solvability and uniqueness conditions for the boundary value problem $A_{\alpha}\omega = \eta$ \cite{Sch95b}, as described in \eqref{sec:opening}.